BohdanGolota/NestJS/README.md

 # for get all news
 localhost:3000/news/list

-#for get one new
+# for get one new
-localhost:3000/news/9
+localhost:3000/news/{id}

-#post request for create news
+# post request for create news
-localhost:3000/news/9
+localhost:3000/news/item
 #body:
 {
   "title": "New Title",